Engage with the philosophical and theoretical emergence of the concepts of humanitarianism.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

-To successfully complete the course you will have to complete a 15,000 word dissertation based on an original research project.
+To successfully complete the course, you will have to complete a 15,000-word dissertation based on an original research project.

 The dissertation will allow you to design, implement and finalise your own research project with a final research report.
-The module encourages you to conduct your dissertation research on a subject matter or research question that is stimulating to you as well as important to the field of contemporary humanitarian affairs.
+The module encourages you to conduct your dissertation research on a subject or research question that is stimulating to you as well as important to the field of contemporary humanitarian affairs.

 You will receive a personal supervisor for your dissertation who will offer you support throughout the research period.

 |Part-time, distance learning (2 years)

-Fees for subsequent years are subject to confirmation.
+This is the year 1 fee.
+Fees for future years are subject to confirmation.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
-Fees for subsequent years are subject to increase (no more than 2% each year).

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
-Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
-Find out more about our approach to teaching and learning.
+Our approach to teaching will provide you with the knowledge, opportunities and support you need to grow and succeed in a global workplace.

 The course is primarily taught through our Virtual Learning Environment (VLE).
 All your course materials will be provided through the VLE.